MoAlkhateeb/uber-scraper/README.md

 ## Description

 This project was designed to scrape Uber ride prices for specific routes.
-It used Selenium WebDriver to automate the process of logging into Uber's mobile website and retrieving price information for different ride types.
+It used Selenium WebDriver to automate the process of logging into Uber's website and retrieving price information for different ride types.

 Example CSV file output is under the `csv/uber/` directory.

 ## Features

-- Automated login to Uber's mobile website
+- Login to Uber's website (OTP verification should be manually entered through the terminal)
 - Retrieval of price information for multiple ride types
 - Saving of ride data to CSV files
 - Proxy rotation support for avoiding IP bans